milenvoutchev/portfolio-projection/README.md

 ## Description

-This is a personal project to help me get started investing in my own tailored portfolio.
-To this goal, I should input a few variables to understand my personal financial status and possibilities.
+The goal is to help a newbie retail investor - the user of the tool - to get started with investing.

-As such, I've built a simple questionnaire out of the questions below and then show which portfolio, would make sense to me based on the chosen risk tolerance.
+There are few variables to understand their personal financial status and possibilities.
+Therefore are is a simple questionnaire and then show which portfolio, would make sense to the user based on the chosen risk tolerance.

 Questionnaire Questions: